 The Lindesmith Collection represents the culmination of Lindesmith's missionary activities.
 Throughout his life, he taught his faith not merely by interpreting the Gospel but also through his example.
 Lindesmith assembled his collection in the hope that his experiences would serve as a good example of a 19th century life for Americans of the 20th century.
 He recognized that each object told a piece of that story.
 In fact, he explained the importance of many of his objects, often in anecdotes which read like parables.
 Some items in his collection are Sioux and Cheyenne weapons, saddles, rifles, swords, beaded work, and medicine sticks.

 For more information on Lindesmith see the description in the Manuscript Collections Description page: Lindesmith Manuscript Collection.

 Magner was an administrator and instructor at the university for many years.
 In addition to these tasks he was an avid collector, traveler and even an amateur painter.
 He was especially interested in religious and latin american art, artifacts and people.

-The Magner estate was donated to the university in 1995 and contains books (divided between the regular collection and the Department of Rare Books and Special Collections), his manuscript collection (housed in the Archives' Manuscript Collections), and museum items.
+The Magner estate was donated to the university in 1995 and contains books (divided between the regular collection and the Rare Books Collection), his manuscript collection (housed in the Archives' Manuscript Collections), and museum items.
 His museum collection comprises almost half of the university's museum collection.
 The items range from art and artifacts to furniture, covering antique to modern periods.

 For more information on Magner see the description in the Manuscript Collections Description page: Magner Manuscript Collection.Return to Top of Page